tillrohrmann/flink-web/_posts/2015-12-07-storm-compatibility.md

 ```

 The used Spouts and Bolts as well as the topology assemble code is not changed at all!
-Only the translation and submitting step has to be changed to the Storm-API compatible Flink pendants.
+Only the translation and submission step have to be changed to the Storm-API compatible Flink pendants.
-This allows for minimal code adaption and full reuse of the actual topology building and submitting code.
+This allows for minimal code adaption and full reuse of the actual topology building and job submission code.

 ### Embedding Spouts and Bolts in Flink programs